debashish110215/misfit_assessment/README.md

 ### Installation:
 * Clone the project.
 * Clean the project using ide.
-* build and run 'update-migration -verbose' from package manager console to create database.
+* Build and select 'Misfit.DA' as default project and run 'update-database -verbose' from package manager console to create a blank database.
-* before that change the connection string on ‘appsettings.json’ with your Data Source, User Id and Password.
+* Before that change the connection string on ‘appsettings.json’ with your Data Source, User Id and Password.
-* if migration not worked for you, restore the 'MisfitDB.bak' and change the connection string into 'appsettings.json' file. then run and enjoy :)
+* If migration not worked for you, restore the 'MisfitDB.bak' with some dummy data and change the connection string into 'appsettings.json' file. then run and enjoy :)

 ### Thinks to mention:
-* If you see any time out error in web browser, don't panic. please refresh the page again.
+* If you see any time out error in web browser, don't panic.
+Please refresh the page again.
 It'll work again.
 It can be happened for the cli run